 3. It may be ideal to have at least 2.5 to 3 cm thickness of soft tissue in the upper portion of the breast to consider placing an implant above the muscle.

 4. In thin patients, with inadequate soft tissue coverage High Profile implants may have a higher incidence of complications from over stretch of tissue e.g. implants ending up too close, too far apart, or bottoming out over time.

-Breast implant sizes.
+Size of Silicone Breast implant